Plombières Agreement

-The Plombières Agreement (Accordi di Plombières, Entrevue de Plombières) of the 21 July 1858 was a secret verbal agreement which took place at Plombières-les-Bains between the chief minister of Piedmont-Sardinia, Count Cavour, and the French Emperor, Napoleon III.
-Some older English languages refer to it as the Treaty of Plombières.
-In modern times, it is merely referred to as an "agreement", since nothing was actually signed.
+The Plombières Agreement (Accordi di Plombières, Entrevue de Plombières) of 21 July 1858 was a secret verbal agreement which took place at Plombières-les-Bains between the chief minister of Piedmont-Sardinia, Camillo Benso, Count of Cavour, and the French Emperor, Napoleon III.
+Some older English sources refer to it as the Treaty of Plombières.
+In modern times, it is merely referred to as an "agreement", since nothing was signed.